The Wharton School’s Response to COVID-19

 We know the uncertainty facing us all is deeply affecting our businesses and organizations.
 For Wharton Executive Education, the safety and health of our participants and clients is very important to us all.

-As a result, all in-person Wharton Executive Education programming has been canceled through May 30.
+As a result, all Wharton Executive Education in-person programming has been canceled through June 30.
 We are committed to providing you with the most current information available about our executive education programming.
 Please visit our dedicated page for ongoing updates related to Wharton Executive Education or visit Wharton Online’s website for additional programming.

 For Current and Prospective Students